kktsuji/tsuji-website/content/til/finance/compound-interest-rule-of-72.md

 $ y = i \div r $

-Where $ y, i, r $ represent a expected period [year], investment value [any currency], and a fixed annual interest rate [%] respectedly.
+Where $ y, i, r $ represent an expected period [year], an investment value [any currency], and a fixed annual interest rate [%] respectedly.

 When we invest $100, the calculation results are following: